boltops-tools/pipedream/docs/_docs/dsl/pipeline/codebuild.md

 end
 ```

-The various forms all use ultimately all merge the properties down to the Full Hash Form.
+The various forms all ultimately expand properties to the Full Hash Form.
 Generally, it is recommended you start with the simplest form and use the more complex forms when required.

 {% include prev_next.md %}